Enquire

 4 days - Remote glamping experience in a luxury camp

 We invite you to really experience Greenland!
-Stay in a remote luxury camp, situated two hours by boat from the capital of Greenland, positioned beside the one of the biggest and oldest fjords in the world.
+Stay in a remote luxury camp, situated 90 minutes by boat from the capital of Greenland, positioned beside the one of the biggest and oldest fjords in the world.
 Boat or helicopter is the only way to get to this secluded spot.

-Highlights include rib boat transfers through the Nuuk fjord, guided hikes, guided kayaking, guided local village visit and private tented camp including outdoor hot tub and sauna.
+Highlights include boat transfers through the Nuuk fjord, guided activities and a private tented camp with outdoor hot tub and sauna.

 Day 1